dai-shi/waku/README.md

 ### Link

-Internal links should be made with the Waku `<Link />` component.
+The`<Link />` component should be used for internal links.
 It accepts a `to` prop for the destination, which is automatically prefetched ahead of the navigation.

 ```tsx
 // ./src/pages/index.tsx